wasta-linux/wasta-backup/readme.txt

-Wasta Backup is a simple backup GUI using rdiff-backup for version backups of
+wasta [Backup] is a simple backup GUI using rdiff-backup for version backups of
     data to an external USB device.

-Wasta Backup will auto-launch when a USB device with a previous Wasta Backup
+wasta [Backup] will auto-launch when a USB device with a previous wasta [Backup]
     on it is inserted.

 Restore possibilities include restoring previous versions of existing files or